 Just like you checked for cold drafts coming into your house in the winter, check for hot air sneaking in and cool air leaking out during the summer.
 Repairing or replacing the seals around windows and doors helps keep the home cooler and more energy efficient, and again consider adding window tint (lots of window tinting is in fact optically invisible and won’t change the appearance or transparency of windows) to reduce interior heat caused by sunshine.

 Autumn Home Maintenance Checklist

 As the summertime heat slowly recedes and the crisp breath of autumn blows across the land, there are a few important steps you have to take to prepare your yard and your house for the fall and for the hoary, frigid winter that lies beyond.
-(I’ve entirely resisted a “winter is coming” reference here, save for this parenthetical.
-So… actually I’ve done no such thing.)
-Fall home maintenance involves…
+(I’ve resisted a “winter is coming” reference here … actually, I’ve done no such thing.)
+Fall home maintenance involves:

-You need to keep on mowing the grass as long as it keeps on growing, but this will slacken off as the temperature drops.
-You can also use your lawn mower to clear fallen leaves; it works as something of a combined power death rake/mulching machine, sucking up lots of fallen leaves and pulverizing those it misses into a mulch that will actually benefit the lawn.
+You need to keep on mowing the grass as long as it keeps on growing, but this will slack off as the temperature drops.
+You can also use your lawnmower to clear fallen leaves; it works as something of a combined power death rake/mulching machine, sucking up lots of fallen leaves and pulverizing those it misses into a mulch that will actually benefit the lawn.